-4. COMPARISON OF 2019 AND 2020 FISHING LEVELS WITH EXPECTATIONS UNDER THE CMM 2018-01 EVALUATION
+4. COMPARISON OF 2019, 2020 AND 2021 FISHING LEVELS WITH EXPECTATIONS UNDER THE CMM 2021-01 EVALUATION

-To evaluate whether recent fishing patterns under CMM 2018-01 reflect the levels forecast under this evaluation, the overall 2019 and 2020 purse seine effort in FAD set numbers and total longline catches for bigeye and yellowfin are compared relative to the 2016-18 average baseline levels and the 'optimistic' and 'pessimistic' scalars.
-The data used for these comparisons is updated in this paper based on SC17-MI-IP11 - Table 3, but with the addition of archipelagic waters FAD sets to be consistent with the assumptions in the CMM evaluation.
-Longline bigeye catch is from Table 5; and longline yellowfin catch is from Table 6 of SC17-MI-IP11.
+To evaluate whether recent fishing patterns under CMM 2021-01 reflect the levels forecast under this evaluation, the actual 2019, 2020 and 2021 purse seine effort in FAD set numbers and total longline catches for bigeye and yellowfin are compared relative to the 2016-18 average baseline levels and the 'optimistic' and 'pessimistic' scalars.
+The data used for these comparisons is updated in this paper based on estimates available to the SPC as of November 2022 (WCPFC19-2022-IP04), with the inclusion of archipelagic waters FAD sets to be consistent with the assumptions in the CMM evaluation.
 Resulting scalars are presented in Table 9.